DilanjanDK7/fMRI-Processing-Pipeline-Epilepsy/README.md

 This pipeline automates the following steps:
 1. Optional conversion of DICOM data to BIDS format using `dcm2bids`.
 2. Preprocessing of BIDS-formatted fMRI data using `fMRIPrep` (running inside a Docker container).
-3. Extraction of various quantitative fMRI features (e.g., ALFF, ReHo, Hurst) using a custom feature extraction workflow (running inside a Docker container).
+3. Extraction of various quantitative fMRI features (e.g., ALFF, ReHo, Hurst, Fractal Dimension) using a custom feature extraction workflow (running inside a Docker container).

 The pipeline is orchestrated by a main Python script (`run_combined_pipeline.py`) and launched via a Bash wrapper (`run_pipeline.sh`) that checks for dependencies.